On-line Te Reo Māori Dictionary

 What's done is done!

-He tāone pai a Waikanae, a Ahuriri hoki.
+He tāone pai a Kawatiri, a Te Whanganui-a-Tara hoki.

 I te Hōngongoi rā ka haere te whānau o ngā Jones.